Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 • Bone density loss from calcium depletion

-Trimester-by-Trimester Nutritional Needs
+Trimester-by-Trimester Needs

 First Trimester (Weeks 1-12):